yuandrk/homelab-gitops/docs/longhorn.md

 - Longhorn is properly installed and running in your cluster.
 - The `kubectl` context is set to the correct cluster.

-Feel free to reach out for further assistance if needed.